skrub-data/skrub/doc/guides/table_report/02_exporting.rst

 .. warning::

   No sanitization of the input data is performed, and the report includes raw data (column names and cell values).
-Therefore, it should not used on untrusted data, or when the resulting summary may be too large as it could lead to security risks or performance problems.
+Therefore, it should not be used on untrusted data, or when the resulting summary may be too large as it could lead to security risks or performance problems.